MetalDestructor/CSharp-Basics/README.md

 # CSharp-Basics
-Collects all C# Basics homeworks for Telerik Academy and SoftUni
+Collects all C# Part 1 homeworks for Telerik Software Academy